Leone25/Sitelink/README.md

  - Auto extraction of links and attachments that are passed as json elements to the database
  - Include time stamp and id of the message
  - Able to choose if to send the id, username or tag of the author of the message according to what's needed
- - Able to dump messages that has been send when the bot was ofline with dedicated `!dump` command (prefix can be changed in the config file)
+ - Able to dump messages that has been send when the bot was ofline with dedicated `!dump [arg]` command (prefix can be changed in the config file), and an argument can be passed to limit the number of messages checked (limited and by default 99)
+ - Update data in the database if someone edits a message with dedicated value in the database

  ## How to set up
   1. First make shure that you have the latest version of [NodeJS](https://nodejs.org/en/) and [MySQL](https://www.mysql.com/) installed.